certichain/network-transformations/README.md

 # A Library of Protocol Combinators

-Experiments in implementing reusable consensus protocols with Scala and Akka.
+This project provides a library of reusable components to build distributed consensus protocols of the Paxos family, implemented in Scala and Akka.

-This development is a proof-of-concept prototype for the work _Paxos Consensus, Deconstructed and Abstracted_, by Alvaro Garcia-Perez, Alexey Gotsman, Yuri Meshman1, and Ilya Sergey, currently in submission.
+The development in this repository is a proof-of-concept prototype for the work _Paxos Consensus, Deconstructed and Abstracted_, by Alvaro Garcia-Perez, Alexey Gotsman, Yuri Meshman, and Ilya Sergey, which is currently in submission.

 ## How to build